nikitavoloboev/data/docs/databases/sqlite.md

 - [SQLite Optimizations for Ultra High-Performance (2023)](https://www.powersync.co/blog/sqlite-optimizations-for-ultra-high-performance)
 - [SQLwrite](https://github.com/plasma-umass/sqlwrite) - Integrates AI into your database: automatically converts natural language queries into SQL, and then runs the SQL query.
 - [Quick SQLite](https://github.com/margelo/react-native-quick-sqlite) - Fast react-native SQLite library built using JSI.
+- [SQLite Ecosystem](https://github.com/asg017/sqlite-ecosystem) - Overview of all my SQLite extensions, and a roadmap for future extensions and tooling.